Damages and Materiality: Effects on voluntary disclosure: Literature Review

 Schantl and Wagenhofer (2024) develop a Dye-type disclosure model that formalizes how this lower disclosure cutoff can arise.
 They assume that litigation, in addition to a pure insurance effect, also creates the possibility of a \textit{deterrence effect}, in which the managers of firms experience a reputation cost even though they have full litigation insurance.
-This new deterrence effect introduces the dual cutoff strategy: the traditional (upper) Dye cutoff and now a new lower cutoff below which the reputation cost outweighs the valuation benefits from non-disclosure of bad news.
+This new deterrence effect introduces a dual cutoff strategy: the traditional (upper) Dye cutoff and now a new lower cutoff below which the reputation cost outweighs the valuation benefits from non-disclosure of bad news.
 This dual cutoff strategy allows Schantl and Wagenhofer to show that increasing legal damages payments for non-disclosure does not generate less disclosure in the case that the reputation effect dominates the insurance effect.
-This is closer to our result, but again we first focus on what specific assumptions they make about how damages are determined.
-Like (Dye, 2017) they assume that a signal observed privately by the firm's manager, but not disclosed at the time of receipt, is observed perfectly by the courts, but with subsequent delay.
+However, they do not model how reputation arises from model parameters in their setting.
+Another limitation is that, like (Dye, 2017), they assume that a signal observed privately by the firm's manager, but not disclosed at the time of receipt, is observed perfectly by the courts, but with subsequent delay.
 The difference between that value and the market price of the firm, had the private signal been disclosed, then determines the damages.
 That is, the courts are presumed to enjoy \textit{ delayed but perfect observability}.
 A major result of Schantl and Wagenhofer (2024) is that decreasing litigation risk leads to less disclosure of very bad news, provided the reputation effect of non-disclosure is not too high.
 In our model there is no exogenously imposed fixed reputation cost.